johnsqtang/packer-photon-5.0/README.md

   ```

 ## Build
-The output for Hyper-V, VMware Workstation, Oracle Virtualbox and QEMU goes to output\.
-The output template for Proxmox, of cause, goes to Proxmox server.
+The output for Hyper-V, VMware Workstation, Oracle Virtualbox and QEMU goes to the *output/* sub folder.
+The output of the template for Proxmox, of cause, goes to Proxmox server.

 ### Basic Usage
 #### Build Hyper-v VM